 Introduction

-Monitoring systems represent a key enabler of the 4.0 Era, crucial not only for guaranteeing the optimal functioning of the monitored systems but also for timely intervening in case of potential failures [1], [2].
-As a result, the combination of the internet of things (IoT) and of sensing networks has become an irreplaceable tool for achieving a ubiquitous monitoring in the 4.0 ecosystem [3]-[8].
-However, at the state of the art, most sensor or monitoring systems are characterized by point-type sensory information; hence, to monitor large areas, it is necessary to employ a multitude of probes.
-This drawback can be overcome by using diffused sensing elements that could be able to satisfy many applications [10] where the use of point sensors is not recommended.
-Most sensing elements of this type rely on the use of optical fiber systems [11], [12] but optical systems are generally expensive and this limits their large-scale adoption.
-On the other hand, in this paper, the diagnostic technology employed resides in TDR (Time-Domain Reflectometry), through the use of elongated sensing elements that, recently, have been successfully used to achieve diffused monitoring [13]-[21].
-TDR monitoring systems are characterized by relatively low-cost, possibility to be customized to suit the specific needs of different applications, and good accuracy.
-For these reasons, this technique represents an interesting monitoring solution with the use of specific sensing element network (SENs) that can be permanently embedded into the system-to-be-monitored (STBM), and used throughout the service life of the STBM.
-Thanks to the versatility of TDR, the proposed system can be customized and applied in a considerable number of applications but this paper focuses on three contexts:
+Monitoring systems represent a key enabler for the 4.0 era, crucial not only for guaranteeing the optimal functioning of the monitored systems but also for timely interventions in case of potential failures [1], [2].
+As a result, the combination of the Internet of Things (IoT) and sensing networks has become an irreplaceable tool for achieving ubiquitous monitoring in the 4.0 ecosystem [3]-[8].
+However, currently, most sensor or monitoring systems are characterised by point-type sensory information; hence, to monitor large areas, it is necessary to employ a multitude of probes.
+This drawback can be overcome by using diffused sensing elements (SEs) that are able to achieve many functions [10] where the use of point sensors is not recommended.
+Most SEs of this type rely on the use of optical fibre systems [11], [12], but optical systems are generally expensive, and this limits their large-scale adoption.
+In this paper, the diagnostic technology employed resides in time-domain reflectometry (TDR) through the use of elongated SEs, which have recently been successfully used to achieve diffused monitoring [13]-[21].
+TDR monitoring systems are characterised by being relatively low cost, having the potential to be customised to suit the specific needs of different applications and achieving good accuracy.
+For these reasons, this technique represents an interesting monitoring solution with the use of specific sensing element networks (SENs) that can be permanently embedded into the system to be monitored (STBM) and used throughout the service life of the STBM.
+Thanks to the versatility of TDR, the proposed system can be customised and applied in a considerable number of fields; but this paper focuses on three contexts:

-localizing leaks in underground pipelines SEN-W;
+localising leaks in underground pipelines (SEN-W),

-agricultural water management SEN-A for the optimization of water resources;
+agricultural water management (SEN-A) for the optimisation of water resources,

-building monitoring SEN-B through an ex-ante monitoring of concrete curing and ex-post monitoring for the detection of dielectric anomalies as a result of degradation or stress of the structure.
+building monitoring (SEN-B) through the ex-ante monitoring of concrete curing and ex-post monitoring for the detection of dielectric anomalies that result from the degradation or stress of the structure.

-The paper is organized as follows.
-Section 2 describes the basic theoretical background of TDR.
-Section 3 describes the design and implementation of the proposed distributed monitoring system.
-In Section 4, the experimental results of the practical implementation of the proposed SENs are reported.
-Finally, in Section 5, conclusions are drawn and the future work is outlined.
+The paper is organised as follows.
+Section 2 describes the basic theoretical background of TDR, while Section 3 describes the design and implementation of the proposed distributed monitoring system.
+In Section 4, the experimental results of the practical implementation of the proposed SENs are reported, and finally, in Section 5, conclusions are drawn, and the future work is outlined.

 THEORETICAL BACKGROUND